gemechis-elias/HoranAI/README.md

 ![Telegram Bot API](https://img.shields.io/badge/Telegram_Bot_API-latest-blue)
 ![GitHub Stars](https://img.shields.io/github/stars/gemechis-elias/HoranAI?style=social)

-HoranAI is a Node.js-powered Telegram bot designed for grammar correction and translation using the OpenAI API and an external translation service.
+HoranAI is a Node.js-powered Telegram bot designed for All in one Tool using the OpenAI API and an external translation service.
 This bot allows users to send messages for grammar correction and supports inline message editing for easy interaction within chats.

 ## Features